Human biomonitoring (HBM)

 - Focused on detecting very low concentrations in the urine or blood of the unexposed general public (known as background concentration).

 The Human Biomonitoring Expert Panel suggested to analyse BADGE in 2017.
-The Epoxy Resins Committee and the BPA REACH consortium supported the initiative by providing expertise and information from the REACH dossier and supervising the analytical method development.
+Epoxy Europe and the BPA REACH consortium supported the initiative by providing expertise and information from the REACH dossier and supervising the analytical method development.
 To correctly estimate people’s exposure to BADGE requires selection of a specific metabolite as biomarker, determination of the half-life of the parent molecule (BADGE) and metabolites, and a best matrix selection for measuring the biomarker(s) (urine or blood/plasma).

 Other epoxy building blocks